 What is socially conscious investing?
-It's an investing approach where ESG considerations play a role in how investments are selected for a portfolio.
+It's an investing approach in which ESG considerations play a role in how investments are selected for a portfolio.
 It's also known as sustainable investing or values-based investing.

 Some sustainable funds exclude entire industries from their portfolios to avoid investing in companies that do not align with the fund’s mission.
 If you have strict views you want represented in your portfolio, understand that you may have to make diversification and performance trade-offs.

 When considering an ESG approach to investing, the most important question to ask is: Will this strategy help me reach my goals?
-Working with a financial advisor who understands you and your goals can help you answer it.
+Working with an Edward Jones financial advisor who understands you and your goals can help you answer it.

 All investments and investment strategies involve risk, and the value of your account will fluctuate.
 Your investment may be worth more or less than the original investment when sold.